natescode/silicon/docs/types.md

 Silicon doesn't have these types.
 Optionals are used instead.

-## Opaque
+## References

-`opaque`
+Silicon needs references.
+Since Silicon mainly targets WASM, it too has function and external references.

-Opaque is a type that hide its underlying encoding.
+References are opaque is a type that hide its underlying encoding.
 WASM has this for security purposes and referencing types from C or other languages via FFI.